-After all, if your house burns down, the bank or other mortgage provider may find it difficult to get your money back if you don't have insurance to cover the loss.
+You should also calculate how much your claim is actually worth and remember that everything is negotiable.
 If you've been involved in a car accident, you'll need to file insurance claims for the injuries you suffered, as well as for damage to your vehicle.
 The person at fault for the accident should cure it or, rather, unless you were uninsured or underinsured, your insurance company should.
 It's important to note that if you don't buy a homeowners insurance policy on your own, your mortgage provider may buy you a policy and charge you for it.